"Prime Time Tonight" was a segment that aired on The Weather Channel from October 1989 to September 1991.

 Sometimes the third local forecast would start before the previous song had ended.

-And when "Prime Time Tonight" was over in the eastern time zone, viewers saw the three minute local forecast until the segment was done airing in the west.
+When "Prime Time Tonight" was over in the eastern time zone, viewers there would get the three minute local forecast until the segment was done airing in the west.

 There were two playlists during the segment's run, with the second one starting in June 1991.